The Bankrate promise

 Can being a cyclist impact life insurance rates?

 When you apply for life insurance, your insurance company will go through an underwriting process to determine the risk associated with insuring you.
-The underwriting process usually involves a medical exam, family medical history check and questions regarding your age, hobbies, driving record and more.
+The underwriting process usually involves a medical exam, family medical history check and questions regarding your age, hobbies, and more.
 Cycling could affect your life insurance in various ways.
 While it may not directly impact your life insurance rates, the benefits of cycling may have an indirect impact.

 Cycling often leads to many physical and mental health benefits such as decreased stress and a healthier physique.
 Healthier people generally pay less for life insurance because insurers associate health with lower risk.
 Therefore, cycling has the potential to indirectly lower your life insurance rates.

 Some other potential health benefits that cyclists often experience are:

 - Weight control: Cycling may be a good way to maintain or even reduce your weight and body mass index.
 The sport can help build muscle and burn fat and calories.
 Cyclists can also change the intensity and velocity of cycling for a higher impact workout.

 - Prevents diabetes: One in 10 Americans have diabetes and one in three have prediabetes according to the CDC.
 Lack of physical activity is often one of the major causes of diabetes.

 - Improves joint mobility: As people get older, joint mobility usually decreases and the possibility of arthritis increases.
 Because cycling utilizes coordination, movement, balance and strength without needing to be high-impact, it is often recommended to those with knee arthritis to reduce their symptoms.